 A123 Systems invests in solid state battery technology

-A123 Systems LLC, a developer and manufacturer of advanced lithium-ion batteries and systems, has invested in Solid Power Inc.
+A123 Systems LLC, a developer and manufacturer of lithium-ion batteries and systems, has invested in Solid Power Inc.

 “A123 continues to invest in the future and is actively developing a portfolio of high energy density products to complement our historical leadership in high power solutions.” says Jeff Kessen, A123’s Vice President of Corporate Strategy.
 “We acted early as a series A investor to support a promising solid-state technology and look forward to the commercialisation of Solid Power’s innovations as they continue to mature.

-Solid Power originated as a spin-out from the University of Colorado Boulder and was established in 2012 by a team of world-class battery researchers and engineers.
-The ground-breaking solid-state technology enables the safe application of lithium metal anodes as a means to achieving outstanding energy density.
+Solid Power originated as a spin-out from the University of Colorado Boulder and was established in 2012 by a team of battery researchers and engineers.
+The solid-state technology enables the safe application of lithium metal anodes as a means to achieving high energy density.

 Commenting on the deal, Solid Power’s CEO Doug Campbell said, “We are committed to advancing the solid-state battery industry and pushing the limits on development as a way to improve battery-powered devices such as electric vehicles, portable electronics, and other applications.
 The investment from A123 will help us continue to make significant strides toward large-scale commercialisation.”

-Solid Power originated as a spin-out from the University of Colorado Boulder and was established in 2012 by a team of world-class battery researchers and engineers.
-The ground-breaking solid-state technology enables the safe application of lithium metal anodes as a means to achieving outstanding energy density.
+Solid Power originated as a spin-out from the University of Colorado Boulder and was established in 2012 by a team of battery researchers and engineers.
+The solid-state technology enables the safe application of lithium metal anodes as a means to achieving high energy density.

 Commenting on the deal, Solid Power’s CEO Doug Campbell said, “We are committed to advancing the solid-state battery industry and pushing the limits on development as a way to improve battery-powered devices such as electric vehicles, portable electronics, and other applications.
 The investment from A123 will help us continue to make significant strides toward large-scale commercialisation.”